-(2) considerable scatter in the data for hauis of less than 100 miles.
+(2) considerable scatter in the data for hauls of less than 100 miles.

-This can be attributed to competition with truck transportation for hauls or iess than 100 miles.
-The effect of inclusion of the sub-100 mile hauls is revealed in the differences in the rate curves for the two populations of data.
-Theretore, a more accurate representation of rail rate curves should exclude rate data for sub-100 mile hauis.
+This can be attributed to competition with truck transportation for hauls of less than 100 miles.
+The effect of inclusion of the sub-100 mile hauls is revealed in the differences in the rate

 The effect of the number of carriers involved in a rail movement is reflected in rail rates (Figure 12).
-Another example from the Illinois Basin indicates that single-line hauls are more competitively priced to a are multiple-line hauls.
+Another example from the Illinois Basin indicates that single-line hauls are more competitively priced than are multiple-line hauls.
 Simular relationships can be demonstrated locally for differences in rail car ownership.

-Rail rate curves have been developed for the ten major coal hauling railroads and separated into "Eastern" and "Western" populations (Figures 13 and 14).
+Rail rate curves have been developed for the ten major coal hauling railroads and separated into "Eastern" and "Western populations (Figures 13 and 14).
 In most cases, the rate curves are for single line hauls.
-However, for those carners where there is insufficient single line haul data to develop significant rate curves, multipleline haul rate curves involving thore carriers have been used.
+However, for those carriers where there is insufficient single line haul data to develop significant rate curves, multiple-line haul rate curves involving those carriers have been used.

-Eastern carriers are defined herein as those rail carners with primary operations in the East and/or Midwest.
-The rate curves for these carners illustrate the relative position between carriers and the market pricing practices for each carrier (Figure 13).
-Conrail's rate curve is the highest for the sub-400 mile hauls and the Norfolk Southern's rate curve is the highest for the hauls in excess of 400 miles.
+Eastern carriers are defined herein as those rail carriers with primary operations in the East and/or Midwest.
+The rate curves for these carriers illustrate the relative position between carriers and the market pricing practices for each carrier (Figure 13).
+Conrail's rate curve is the highest for the sub-400 mile hauis and the Norfolk Southern's rate curve is the highest for the hauls in excess of 400 miles.
 The lowest rate curves are for the Illinois Central for sub-400 mile hauls and for CP Rail for hauls in excess of 400 miles.

-Figure 11: Rate Curves for Conrail
+Figure 11 Rate Curves for Conrail

-The "Western" carriers includes all of the rail carners not included in the Eastern population as well as CP Rail which operates both in the Midwest and the West.
-The position of the Western rate curves is generally lower than the rate curves for the Eastern camers, reflecting the differences in terrain. train sizes, average car capacities, and car ownersi ip between regions as well as profound differences in market pricing philosophies (Figure 14).
-The Western rate Figure 13.
-Rate Curves For Eastern Rail Carriers curves are lowest for the carners serving the PRB. although the SP-DRGW's rates have recently approached the PRB rate curves in order to make Colorado and Utah coal compentive in the Midwest.
-The limited number of rate data points for the Santa Fe Railroad suggests that . . rate curve is the highest in the region.
+The "Western" carriers includes all of the rail carriers not included in the Eastern population as well as CP Rail which operates both in the Midwest and the West.
+The position of the Western rate curves is generally lower than the rate curves for the Eastern carriers, reflecting the differences in terrain, train sizes, average car capacities, and car ownership between regions as well as profound differences in market pricing philosophies (Figure 14).
+The Western rate Figure 13: Rate Curves For Eastern Rail Carriers curves are lowest for the carners serving the PRB although the SP-DRGW's rates have recently approached the PRB rate curves in order to make Colorago and Utah coal compentive in the Midwest.
+The limited number or rate data points for the Santa Fe Railroad suggests that its rate curve is the highest in the region.